Armored Heart: L'Odeur de l'Amour

 Before Lanri could ask her many questions about where these ruins are, and which lineage of the dwarven kings died in the fortress Seeker was talking about, the door leading in from the main hall opened just enough to let Addler slip back in.
 He closed it behind him, and quirked an eyebrow at the sight of Seeker kneeling.

-“His Lordship is- was occupied,” he said with a frustrated sigh.
+“His Lordship is – was – occupied,” he said with a frustrated sigh.
 “And now he’s making himself decent.
 Or, he will, when he can peel his fawning lady off him.”

 Lanri snorted at the mere idea of anyone fawning over Armitage.
-So insufferable a man couldn’t have many suitors.
+So insufferable of a man couldn’t have many suitors.
 How he’d convinced anyone to bear Faron for him was a mystery to her.
 “How long has he had one of those?”

 “The trophy girl?”
 Addler asked, and he rubbed his chin in thought.
-“A while, now.
+“A while now.
 A cushy place for her, these days.
 Made herself at home in his bed a few weeks before caravans started to go missing, so she’s escaped all of the hardships he allows to happen.”

 Seeker let go of Lanri’s hands, and stood up.
 She cocked her head at him, and said, “you don’t sound happy you’ve not been mobilized.”